carpentries-incubator/data-organisation-for-better-analysis/episodes/00-intro.md

 Spreadsheets are good for data entry.
 Therefore we have a lot of data in spreadsheets.
-Much of your time as a researcher will be spent in this 'data wrangling' stage.
+It's usually in a 'shape' though that doesn't allow algorithms to assist us much, making the availability of a human to (try to) interpret it the bottleneck.
+This 'shape' can be improved, if you understand the meaning and context of the data, by 'data wrangling'.
+The earlier in the process you do this, the less time it takes.
 It's not the most fun, but it's necessary.
 We'll teach you how to think about data organization and some practices for more effective data wrangling.
-Not only will this save time and effort, it also paves the way for more equitable and inclusive science.
+Not only will this save time and effort, it also paves the way for more equitable and inclusive analysis.
 Making our work more accessible provides wider avenues for collaboration and improvement!

 ### What this lesson will not teach you